Far117/Four-Functions-Suffice/README.md

-# Four-Functions-Suffice
+# Four Functions Suffice
-Uses the elementary arithmetic operators (+, -, *, /) to approximate more complex behavior.
+Evolves functions from the four elementary operators (+, -, *, /) in order to approximate more complex functions.